tekknolagi/tekknolagi.github.com/_posts/2023-07-01-typed-python.md

 Unfortunately, no. Most math kernels are not just using built-in functions and operators.
 They call out to external C libraries like NumPy or SciPy, and those functions expect heap-allocated `PyLongObject`s.
-The C-API is simply **not ready** to either expose the underlying functions that operate on machine integers, and it is also **not ready** for tagged pointers.
+The C-API is simply **not ready** to expose the underlying functions that operate on machine integers, and it is also **not ready** for tagged pointers.
 This would be a huge breaking change in the API and ABI.
 But okay, let's assume for the sake of blog post that the compiler team has a magic wand and can do all of this.
 Then we're set, right?

 Unfortunately, there are still some other loose ends to tie up.
 While you may have a nice and neatly typed numeric kernel of Python code, it has to interact